APIs & Integration Strategy

 A9 – Use of Components with Known Vulnerabilities

-The attacker can identify vulnerable components through scanning or manual analysis.
+Attackers can identify vulnerable components through scanning or manual analysis.

 How to prevent it?

-Apply the String Match Conditions interceptor to validate calls to URLs with known vulnerabilities.
+Implement the String Match Conditions interceptor to validate calls to URLs with known vulnerabilities.

 A10 – Insufficient Logging and Monitoring